 - Student privacy issues

 - Missouri State University non-discrimination policy

 - Legal notes

 - The Career Center reserves the right to refuse service to any employer who violates the National Association of Colleges and Employers Principles of Ethical Professional Practice or any Career Center policy.
 Lack of important information from the employer will result in declining employer approval and job approval requests; especially when requested multiple times by the Career Center.

 - The Career Center works with Third Party Recruiters and allows Third Party Recruiters access to Handshake and post jobs under limited circumstances.
-Third-party recruiters will abide by the Principles for Third-Party Recruiters as described in the NACE Principles for Professional Practice and as stated below.
+Third-party recruiters will abide by our Third-Party Recruiters Guidelines as described below:

 - The Career Center reserves the right to refuse service to any employer if a review of the specific opportunity or nature/status of the company suggests that it is inappropriate for our service population; if students are injured or exposed to unsafe working conditions; if the employer discriminates; or if the Career Center receives student complaints about discrimination, harassment, threats, unsafe working conditions, or any other questionable circumstance.

 - Employers without a website will be evaluated on a case-by-case basis; however, preference will be given to an employer website that seems transparent and easy for students/alumni to connect with the employer by easily locating career opportunities and viewing team members of the organization.
 The Career Center reserves the right to not serve the employer until the website is operational.

 - The Career Center will not provide service to any employer requiring upfront payment of any kind or the purchase of products or equipment/tools (with the exception of safety equipment such as steel-toed boots).